SIBarcodeNetwork/ReadtheDocsMaster/Docs/barcode_data_standard.rst

 	Not only is a unique identifier required for the specimen voucher, but it also needs to be in a specific format.
 It is very easy to miss since this format is specified in a footnote, but the data standard document specifies that the voucher specimen identifier should use a triplet structure based on elements of the Darwin Core (DwC) separated by a colon::

 		institutionCode:collectionCode:catalogNumber

+	There are also instances where the voucher specimen identifier uses a doublet separated by a colon, such as in the cases of botanical collections in herbaria.
+For example, the doublet US:12345678 would represent a voucher specimen in the United States National Herbarium, where the code US represents both institution code and collection code.

-	To ensure that specimen voucher identifiers are unique and traceable, CBOL maintains the Global Registry of Biorepositories (`GRBio.org <http://grbio.org/>`_), which is a community-curated directory of all biological collections in natural history museums, herbaria, and other biorepositories.
+	To ensure that specimen voucher identifiers are unique and traceable, GBIF maintains the GBIF Registry of Scientific Collections (`GBIF.org <https://www.gbif.org/grscicoll/>`_), which builds on GRSciColl, a comprehensive, community-curated clearinghouse of collections information originally developed by Consortium of the Barcode of Life (CBOL).

 Organism -- Required
 	The scientific name of the organism that provided the sequenced genetic material.
 The text from the data standard reads "the name of a formally described species or a provisional label for an unpublished species", which allows for the exception of allowing for organism names only identified to the Order or Family level.
 It is recommended by GenBank to give provisional names the values of the specimen voucher for reproducibility reasons.